wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

 - Move larger, reusable blocks of JavaScript to separate files and insert them as a reference instead.
 The client's browser will load them separately and they can be cached.
 In addition, externally loaded scripts can be minified, which will result in better performance.

 - Find parts of the page that need to be translated for multilingual implementation.
-These pages need to be defined as either page content or content snippets.
+Define these pages as either page content or content snippets.

 - Identify editable fragments.
 Determine which parts of the webpage where you want users to be responsible for content management and maintenance.